eegsynth/eegsynth/doc/tutorial2.md

 consider this pipeline.
 We call this connecting of modules via Redis parameters 'patching', referring to patching in modular synthesizers.

-First determine which launchcontrol sliders/rotators you want to use by moving them and looking at the values that change in Redis (use _Redis-cli monitor_).
+First determine which launchcontrol sliders/rotators you want to use by moving them and looking at the values that change in Redis (use `redis-cli monitor`).
 Let's say we will do the following:

 - launchcontrol.control013 will determine the center frequency of red band
 - launchcontrol.control029 will determine the half-width of red band